bmar1/bmar1/README.md

 > **"Code with purpose, optimize relentlessly, and always measure impact."**

-I believe great software isn't just defined through function, but it's efficient, innovative and delivers results, whether that's through user metrics or any goals accomplished.
-Every project is an opportunity to learn something new and make systems faster, better, and more reliable.
-This is what I ingrain, everytime I work.
+I believe great software isn't just defined through function, but it's efficient & innovative, whether that's through user metrics or any goals accomplished.
+Every project is an opportunity to learn something new and make systems faster & more reliable.

 ## 📫 Connect